nevrome/mobest/docs/install.md

 ## Create an apptainer image to run mobest

 If installing system libraries is not possible (for example because you don't have root access) or desirable, then mobest can also be run through a virtualization layer.
-One option is the high performance computing container system [apptainer](https://apptainer.org) (formerly ["singularity"](https://apptainer.org/news/community-announcement-20211130)).
+One option is the high performance computing container system [**apptainer**](https://apptainer.org) (formerly ["singularity"](https://apptainer.org/news/community-announcement-20211130)).
 To do this you can follow these steps:

 1. **Install apptainer** on a system where you have root access by following these instructions: <https://apptainer.org/docs/admin/main/installation.html>
 2. Create a new text file to **define a container**, e.g. `apptainer_mobest.def`.
 This file will specify a virtual machine with all necessary dependencies.
-Here is a possible configuration:
+Here is a possible, minimal configuration:

 ```none
 Bootstrap: docker